 If you have Original Medicare, your chiropractic coverage is limited, and you incur a 20% coinsurance when you get Medicare-covered chiropractic care.
 You can either:

 - Purchase a Medigap plan to help cover the coinsurance payments if you can find an insurance carrier in your state that will sell you a plan.
-If you missed your opportunity to purchase a Medigap plan during your Initial Enrollment Period or your Medigap open enrollment period, you might need to go through the process of medical underwriting and may pay more to get a plan.
+If you missed your opportunity to purchase a Medigap plan during your Initial Enrollment Period (IEP) or your Medigap Open Enrollment Period (OEP), you might need to go through the process of medical underwriting and may pay more to get a plan.